 When you apply, we will ask you to provide a ranking of prospective mentors and select from a list of research projects that you would potentially be interested in working on.
 To frame the social relevance of the research, each project is aligned with at least one Sustainable Development Goal (SDG) defined by the United Nations.

 Your mentor rankings and project selections are important because they will determine which people will evaluate your application.
-We therefore encourage applicants to explore each mentor’s website to learn more about the individual research activities of each lab.
+We therefore encourage applicants to explore each mentor's website to learn more about the individual research activities of each lab.
+Note that some mentors listed below have more than one project.

 SDG: Good Health and Well-Being